 Step 3: Mix the ingredients.
 Mix the wet ingredients into the dry using a wooden spoon or a dough mixer.
 Stir till just combined.

 Step 4: Fill into muffin cups.
 Spoon the cinnamon oatmeal muffin mixture into paper muffin cups and top with extra oats and pepitas.

-For the perfect "dome" - The initial blast of hot air will help to get a nice dome muffin top.
+How to Get the Perfect Muffin Top - The initial blast of hot air will help to get a nice dome muffin top.
 Just don't forget or you'll over-bake the muffins!